Browse by Medical Category

-The overall goal of this Center is to promote research that will yield insights into the cause and pathogenesis of IBD and lead to improved therapeutic approaches.
+The overall goal of the CSIBD is to promote and facilitate research that will yield insight into the causes and pathogenesis of IBD and lead to improved therapeutic approaches.

 The Center for the Study of Inflammatory Bowel Disease (CSIBD) is a multidisciplinary program whose goal is to define fundamental mechanisms underlying Crohn’s disease and ulcerative colitis.
 Our center is sponsored by the National Institute of Diabetes and Digestive and Kidney Diseases.
 The center encompasses 111 investigators at Massachusetts General Hospital, Beth Israel Deaconess Medical Center, Broad Institute, Harvard Medical School, Massachusetts Institute of Technology, Tufts University, the University of Massachusetts Medical School and the Harvard School of Public Health, all pursuing research in a broad spectrum of basic science relevant to inflammatory bowel disease (IBD).
 Since its establishment in 1991, the CSIBD has advanced our understanding of IBD through the study of relevant basic biological processes and the directed study of the diseases themselves.

 IBD is a general term that refers a family of diseases, the major forms of which are ulcerative colitis and Crohn’s disease.
 More than a million individuals in the United States have a form of IBD.
 These diseases have no known cause, but significant progress is underway in understanding the underlying mechanisms of these disorders.
 Our current model of IBD is based on a combination of increased genetic risk and an immune system that overreacts to environmental and microbial stresses.
 We believe that IBD affects people who have inherited genetic risk factor(s) that makes them predisposed to get the disease.
 When a person with this predisposition is exposed to some environmental factor, the disease is triggered.